entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 > - **References**: Arefiev et al., 2015; Aristov et al., 2013; Bulanov, 2003; Golubev, 2000a; Ivakhnenko, 2008; Minikh et al., 2015; Sennikov et al., 2003; Sushkin, 1926; Tverdokhlebova and Ivakhnenko, 1994; Yakimenko et al., 2000.
 > - **Comments**:

+#### Upper Permian Depositsof European Russia
+> - **Age**: early Wuchiapingian, Lopingian, Permian.
+> - **Taxa**:
+The uppermost Severodvinian deposits is well characterized by fish fauna, including the fossils of three eurynotoidiforms referred to the genus Isadia: I. suchonensis A. Minich, 1986, I. aristoviensis A. Minich, 1990 and I. opokiensis A. Minich et Andrushkevich, 2017.
+The upper part of the Kichuga Member of the Poldarsa Formation of the Severodvinian Stage, corresponding to early Wuchiapingian (Bakaev, 2020).

 #### Val Gardena Sandstone, Dolomites – Northern Italy
 > - **Age**: Wuchiapingian to Changhsingian, Lopingian, Late Permian
 > - **Taxa**: